United States v. Google LLC (2020): Responses from government officials

-Related cases
+Related government investigations

 In December 2020, 38 states brought on a similar lawsuit against Google.
 Co-led by Colorado Attorney General Phil Weiser, the State of Colorado et al. v.
 Google LLC case reportedly "goes beyond the DOJ's" in its scope of accusations, according to CNBC.

 In July 2021, attorneys general from 36 states and the District of Columbia (D.C.) launched an antitrust lawsuit alleging that Google has hindered competition in the app market through its Google Play store policies.
 In September 2023, all fifty states as well as D.C. and Puerto Rico reportedly "reached an agreement in principle" to settle the case.

-In January 2023, the DOJ filed a second antitrust suit against Google centered on alleged anti-competitive conduct in the advertising technology (adtech) market.
-A spokesperson for Google denied the allegations of the lawsuit and accused the DOJ of trying to "pick winners and losers in the highly competitive advertising technology sector.”
-The trial began on September 9, 2024 and concluded on September 27, 2024.

-Reportedly pending future lawsuits

 In addition to both ongoing federal antitrust lawsuits against Google, it was reported in 2022 that the DOJ was in the process of investigating if Google has engaged in anti-competitive conduct through bundling its Google Maps service with company software.
 In 2023, Politico reported that the probe focuses on the Google Automotive Services (GAS) offering provided to automakers, which includes the Maps service, the Play store, and Google's voice assistant.
 The probe also scrutinizes Google's control of location data through Google Maps.

+In January 2023, the DOJ filed a second antitrust suit against Google centered on alleged anti-competitive conduct in the advertising technology (adtech) market.
+A spokesperson for Google denied the allegations of the lawsuit and accused the DOJ of trying to "pick winners and losers in the highly competitive advertising technology sector.”